QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 .. _section-1:

-The diversity of these models conceals an essential unity that illustrates the quotation by Robert E. Lucas, Jr., with which we began this lecture
+The diversity of these models conceals an essential unity that illustrates the quotation by Robert E. Lucas, Jr., with which we began this lecture.

 Forecasting?
 -------------------------------

-A consequence of a single budget constraint per person  plus the Hicks-Arrow tricks is that households and firms need not forecast
+A consequence of a single budget constraint per person  plus the Hicks-Arrow tricks is that households and firms need not forecast.

-But there exist equivalent structures called **recursive competitive equilibria** in which  they do appear to need to forecast
+But there exist equivalent structures called **recursive competitive equilibria** in which  they do appear to need to forecast.

 In these structures, to forecast, households and firms use: